guraycha03/Memory-Card-Game/README.md

-# Memory-Card-Game
+# 🃏 Memory-Card-Game
-A simple Memory Matching Game built using HTML, CSS, and JavaScript.
+A simple memory-matching card game built with HTML, CSS, and JavaScript.
 Features
 - 12 shuffled cards (6 pairs of images)
 - Start button (timer starts when clicked)